Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/isabella-marcus-interaction-script.md

 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.*

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
 If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
 I often feel torn between the urgency of progress and the responsibility to protect those who are vulnerable."
 **Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
 We need to embrace this change rather than fear it.
 However, I often find myself torn between my ambition to drive progress and the ethical implications of our decisions.
 It's a constant struggle."

+**Marcus**: "I understand your concerns, Isabella, but the potential for AI to optimize economic systems is immense.
+We need to embrace this change rather than fear it.
+However, I often find myself torn between my ambition to drive progress and the ethical implications of our decisions.
+It's a constant struggle."